toome123/ESP8266-IoTJS/README.md

      * relayStateIsChange (Is triggered when relay state is change)
  * MOD-TC-MK2-31855 - temperature sensor
      * temperature (Return temperature value of MOD-TC-MK2-31855 module.Event trriger is based on your Poll settings on web based config page of the firmware)
+ * Finger Print Sensor
+     * onFingerPrintDetected - When finger print is detected.

  ## Methods